Why Cathy's weekly ballet class is good for her body, mind and soul

 If you’re not sure what class to choose, please get in touch via email at firstname.lastname@example.org or call Anne, our Client Relationship Officer on 0408 240 772.

-Move Through Life Dance Studio offers dance classes to adults of all ages in ballet, contemporary, jazz, tap, dance conditioning/stretch, and mature dance.
+Move Through Life Dance Studio offers dance classes to adults of all ages in ballet, contemporary, jazz, and tap.
 We pride ourselves on offering you a place to indulge your love of dance, whether you’re a complete beginner, had a long break from dance, or danced all your life.
 Our classes have a broad mix of ages, and our philosophy is that you are never too old to dance, it is never too late to start, and you can dance forever!

-If you have any questions, get in touch with Jo on 0402 070 021 or email email@example.com
+If you have any questions, get in touch with Anne on 0408 240 772 or email@example.com